mwyoung/avr-serial-test/README.md

 serial communication).
 Also required (for Linux) is makefile, avr-gcc, avrdude, and moserial.

-The wiring is using the 6 pin port connected to the USBASP (recommended is a 10 pin to 6 pin connector), and the usb port connected to another USB on the computer.
+The wiring is using the 6 pin port connected to the USBASP (a 10 pin to 6 pin connector is recommended), and the usb port connected to another USB on the computer.
 It is also possible to disconnect the 3.3V/5V jumper (and leave it connected to 1 pin).
 However, this may need to be disconnected when using SPI.

 To install, use the command `make program` to upload to the AVR board.

-Another optional requirement is the GUI  [moserial](https://wiki.gnome.org/action/show/Apps/Moserial), which allows the serial communication to be read and sent at the same time.
+Another optional requirement is the GUI application [moserial](https://wiki.gnome.org/action/show/Apps/Moserial), which allows the serial communication to be read and sent at the same time.
 It can be launched with the command `make serialcomm` which also looks for the first device with the serial port starting with ttyUSB.